top of page

 Photographs of young people may only be taken with AMBIT Youth Ltd cameras unless specifically authorised to use a personal camera or phone.
 Photographs should be uploaded to a computer as soon as possible, and then deleted immediately from the camera.

-All AMBIT Youth Ltd cameras and mobile telephones can be checked at any time by the Service Manager.
+All AMBIT Youth Ltd cameras and mobile telephones can be checked at any time by the Service Delivery Manager.

 Any staff member or volunteer found to be non-compliant with this policy will face disciplinary action.